 Let's talk about CAN-SPAM.
-But first, keep in mind this article and other materials posted on our website is offered for informational purposes only and is not intended to constitute legal advice.
+But first, keep in mind this article and other materials posted on our website are offered for informational purposes only and are not intended to constitute legal advice.

 In this article:

 First, let's talk about what CAN-SPAM is

 The CAN-SPAM Act (Controlling the Assault of Non-Solicited Pornography And Marketing Act of 2003) is a law set for commercial email that establishes the requirements for commercial messages and gives recipients the right to unsubscribe or opt-out of commercial emails as well as defining the penalties for any violation of the Act.

 The Bureau of Consumer Protection reports that CAN-SPAM doesn't strictly apply to bulk email.

 In fact, "It covers all commercial messages, which the law defines as 'any electronic mail message the primary purpose of which is the commercial advertisement or promotion of a commercial product or service,' including email that promotes content on commercial websites.
 The law makes no exception for business-to-business email."